swiftlang/swift/CONTRIBUTING.md

 - Make each change in the set either stand alone (for example, to fix a bug) or part of a planned series of changes that work toward the development goal.
 Explaining these relationships to the community can be helpful.

-If you are interested in making a large change and feel unsure about its overall effect, please make sure to first discuss the change and reach a consensus through the developer forums.
+If you are interested in making a large change and feel unsure about its overall effect, please make sure to first discuss the change and reach a consensus through the https://forums.swift.org.
 Then ask about the best way to go about making the change.

 ### Commit Messages